kosli-dev/secure-sdlc-process-template/content/_index.md

 ## Overview

-The purpose of a Secure Software Development Lifecycle (SDLC) is to provide a defined, repeatable way of working that manages IT risks associated with software development.
+The purpose of a Secure Software Development Lifecycle (SSDLC) is to provide a defined, repeatable way of working that manages IT risks associated with software development.
 It is a governance framework which forms a _definition_ of how things should be done, which should be adhered to in _implementation_,